AnnieTran-IJ/unit-2/Project/README.md

 Considering the budgetary constraints of the client and the hardware requirements, the software tool that I proposed for this solution is Python.
 Python's open-source nature and platform independence contribute to the long-term viability of the system.
 The use of Python simplifies potential future enhancements or modifications, allowing for seamless scalability without the need for extensive redevelopment [^5][^6].
 In comparison to the alternative C or C++, which share similar features, Python is a high-level programming language (HLL) with high abstraction [^7].
 For example, memory management is automatic in Python whereas it is the responsibility of the C/C++ developer to allocate and free up memory [^7], this could result in faster applications but also memory problems.
 In addition, an HLL language will allow me and future developers to extend the solution or solve issues promptly.

+**Design statement:** We will develop a system using Arduino and DHT11 sensors to measure temperature and humidity at 3 different locations in the laundry area in R4U and R3-10, as specified by the client.
+The system will use Python for data processing and visualization, implemented in the PyCharm IDE.
+Collected data will be visualized using the pyplot module from Python's matplotlib library to provide clear insights into the environmental conditions within the room.

 ## Success Criteria